Last updated: January 2026

 How Split The Bills can help

 At Split The Bills, we do all the hard work of setting up utility accounts and calling suppliers so you don’t have to.
-Our team will handle everything on your behalf and everything is included in one neat monthly payment!
+Our team will handle everything on your behalf, and everything is included in one neat monthly payment!
 There’s no need to worry about awkward conversations about bills or trying to chase late payments.

 Read More »